A Symbolic Transformation Language and its Application to a Multiscale Method

+Finally, functions such as $u$ and $v$ are usually considered as elements of a vector space such as $L^{2}(\Omega )$.
+As such, it is possible to define linear operators that apply to them.
+We recall that an operator $L$ defined on a vector space is said to be\textit{\ linear }if for any vectors $v,w$ and any scalar $\alpha $,

-This section formally defines a transformation language based on the three notions of \emph{rule}, \emph{strategy} and \emph{transformation}.
+This section defines a transformation language based on the three notions of \emph{rule}, \emph{strategy} and \emph{transformation}.
 By a rule we mean a classical rewrite rule.
 A strategy is a way to control how rules are applied.
-Strategies can be combined with each other to define strategies with a finer control or a more powerful effect.
+Strategies can be combined to define strategies with a finer control or a more powerful effect.
 We propose easy-to-remember names for the most popular -- and indeed most useful -- strategy constructors and combinators.
-The user can also define her own strategies by defining new Maple functions.
+The user can also extend the language with other strategies.

-Strategies (and rules, as basic strategies) apply to expressions of a given formal language and transform them into other expressions in the same language.
-In the model-driven engineering community they would be called ``endogeneous transformations''.
-Moreover it is not obvious that any natural transformation of mathematical models can be concisely expressed as a rewriting-based strategy, in a natural way.
-Therefore we additionally consider a notion of \emph{transformation}, potentially more general than the one of strategy, and independent of any peculiar specification or programming paradigm.
-Transformations should satisfy the following three properties: (i) a transformation is reproducible, (ii) a transformation may not progress, and (iii) a transformation may not terminate.
-The reproducibility property (i) means that the application of a transformation to a given expression always has the same effect: either it always do not terminate, or it always produces the same expression.
+It is not obvious that any natural transformation of mathematical expressions and models can be concisely expressed as a rewriting-based strategy, in a natural way.
+Moreover what is exactly a strategy is not completely clear from the literature, and the name of ``strategy'' for a formal transformation may lead the user of our language to confusion.
+Therefore we consider an a priori independent notion of \emph{transformation}.
+Transformations have the following three features: (i) a transformation is reproducible, (ii) a transformation may not progress, and (iii) a transformation may not terminate.
+The reproducibility feature (i) means that each application of a given transformation to a given expression produces the same effect: either it does not terminate each time, or it produces each time the same expression.
 In particular, this property excludes non-determinism from the notion of transformation.
-It would be enriching to develop a complete theory of transformations of mathematical models by it exceeds the scope of the present paper on rule-based transformations.
+By contrast a strategy may be non-deterministic (see, e.g. \texttt{One[s]} in~\cite{BBK_Tom07}).
+It would be enriching to develop a complete theory of transformations but it exceeds the scope of the present paper on rule-based transformations.